-The average Missouri driver pays about \$30 per month in state and federal fuel taxes and fees.
-When commercial motor vehicle fees and federal general revenue transfers for transportation are included, the average climbs to \$51 per month.
-After distributions to other entities that are required by law, and payment of debt, MoDOT receives 63% of these funds to design, build, operate and maintain the system.
+The average Missouri driver pays about \$32 per month in state and federal fuel taxes and fees.
+This amount does not include initial estimates of motor vehicle fees and federal general revenue transfers for transportation.
+After distributions to other entities that are required by law, and payment of debt, MoDOT receives 67% of these funds to design, build, operate and maintain the system.

-When compared to other states, MoDOT ranks 45th in the nation in revenue per mile, which leads to significant unfunded transportation needs across Missouri.
+When compared to other states, MoDOT ranks 48th in the nation in revenue per mile, which leads to significant unfunded transportation needs across Missouri.